VachaLab/qq-manual/src/run_scripts.md

 Place `qq_loop_re` in the **parent directory** containing your subdirectories.
 In the script body, specify the naming pattern for the subdirectories (e.g., `win` for `win01`, `win02`, ..., `win42`, etc.).

 This script is typically used for **replica exchange simulations** (hence the `re` in its name).
 You can thus also set the exchange attempt frequency and choose whether to perform Hamiltonian replica exchange.
+You can also use the script to run multiple-walker metadynamics or AWH.

 Note that by default, `qq_loop_re` and `qq_flex_re` scripts use a single MPI rank per GPU (if requested) or per CPU core.